-If you’re interested in Artificial Intelligence and Machine Learning, you might ask, “what is a computer vision engineer?”
-This is a good question, and while the tasks undertaken by a computer vision engineer are complex and challenging, the job description for this computer science professional is simple.
-In the simplest terms, a computer vision engineer works to help computers see.
+What is a computer vision engineer?
+If you’re interested in Artificial Intelligence, Augmented Reality, and Machine Learning this topic might be interesting for you.
+This is a good question, and while the tasks undertaken by a computer vision engineer are complex and challenging, the job description for this professional is simple.
+In the simplest terms, they work to help computers see.

-However, computer vision engineering is more complex than simple sight.
-The science of computer vision also seeks to create understanding and analysis of visual stimulus much like the way the average human sees the world around them.
-The potential applications of successful computer vision would have large implications on Artificial Intelligence, medicine, defense, and many other aspects of human life.
+However, computer vision is more complex than simple sight.
+This research area also seeks to create understanding and analysis of visual stimuli much like the way the average human visual system sees the world.
+The potential applications of successful computer vision would have large implications for Artificial Intelligence, medicine, defense, and many other aspects of human life.

-Let’s get a better understanding of what computer vision is, why we think it is important to study and research, and finally, what computer vision engineers do.
+Let’s get a better understanding of what computer vision is, why we think it is important to study and research, and finally, what computer vision engineers work on.

-Computer vision is a field of computer science that concerns itself with studying, researching, and attempting to develop methods that allow computers to see and understand visual information.
+Computer vision is a field of computer science that concerns itself with studying, researching, and attempting to develop methods that allow computers to see and understand visual information using logical thinking to solve real-world problems.
 On the surface, it would seem as if this problem were simple; after all, even children and animals are proficient at it.

-However, the problem of true computer vision is still largely unsolved.
-There are many reasons why computer vision engineering has yet to be successful in creating true computer vision, but the main reason is that biological vision is extremely complex, and despite the best efforts of our most talented medical researchers, we only have a limited understanding of it.
+However, this problem is still largely unsolved.
+There are many reasons why we have yet to be successful, but the main reason is that biological vision is extremely complex, and despite the best efforts of our most talented medical researchers, we only have a limited understanding of it.
 This lack of understanding is compounded by the immense complexities of programming accurate visual perception in a dynamic and nearly infinitely varying environment that is our physical world.

 Computers work well in tight, well-defined problems.
-Despite our best efforts and research into Artificial Intelligence, open, unbounded problems like true vision present difficulties for computers.
-While true computer vision continues to elude researchers and computer scientists, there are computer vision tasks that can be completed successfully and accurately.
+Despite our best efforts and research into Artificial Intelligence, open, unbounded, complex problems like true vision present difficulties for computers.
+While true vision continues to elude researchers and computer scientists, there are tasks that can be completed successfully and accurately.

 Computer Vision Tasks in the Real-World

-Computer vision technology is used every day in a number of different ways.
-In fact, it is likely that you have come across some form of computer vision technology in your daily life.
+Computer vision solutions are used every day in a number of different ways.
+In fact, it is likely that you have come across some form of this technology in your daily life.
 Do you use Snapchat?
 Do you like to add filters to your pictures that allow you to put on dog ears or other funny faces?
-This is a good example of computer vision technology.
+This is a good example of this technology.

 If you have a newer iPhone model, your phone likely has facial recognition features that help you unlock your phone and set up secure Apple payments.
-This is another example of computer vision.
-If you’ve used either of these two common examples of computer vision technology, you will know that while they work well, they are far from seamless.
-Computer vision has come a long way, but it is still far from perfect.
+This is another example.
+If you’ve used either of these two common examples of this technology, you will know that while they work well, they are far from seamless.
+This technology has come a long way in object detection and making accurate conclusions, but it is still far from perfect.

-Since true computer vision is still more science-fiction than actual reality, computer vision systems need to rely on Deep Learning, Machine Learning models, and computer vision libraries in an attempt to recognize objects in photographs or videos.
-Computer vision systems have gotten adept at the following recognition tasks:
+Since true vision is still more science fiction than actual reality, vision systems need to rely on Deep Learning, Machine Learning models, neural networks, and other computer vision libraries in an attempt to recognize objects in digital images.
+Vision systems have become adept at the following recognition tasks:

 - Classification – what category does this object belong to?